fhur/xql/packages/docs/docs/200-query-language/composition.md

     });
 ```

-Once you have views, you can easily turn these into queries as follows:
+Once you have views, you can easily convert them into queries as follows:

 ```ts
 function findPetById(id: number) {